Youth

 What are the IYCFF grants designed to support?

-The IYCFF grants are for projects that provide opportunities for Indigenous young people to increase or regain access to their culture, land and languages; strengthen and deepen relationship building within and across diverse Indigenous people and communities; and support the transmission of cultural practices and knowledge to future generations.
+The IYCFF grants are for projects that provide opportunities for Indigenous young people to increase or regain access to their culture, land and languages; strengthen and deepen relationship building within and across diverse Indigenous people and communities; address environmental racism and promote sustainable relationships with the land and water and support the transmission of cultural practices and knowledge to future generations.
 Some examples include Indigenous language projects such as running language immersion classes in the community; land- and culture-based projects for Indigenous youth to increase their knowledge of and access to traditional skills and teachings, such as culture camps organized by Indigenous youth with the support of their community members, Elders and knowledge keepers.

 Which projects will get priority?

-Projects that are located in remote areas or northern Ontario will get priority.
-As well, Indigenous led organizations will take priority over non-Indigenous led organizations.
+Projects located in remote areas or northern Ontario will get priority.
+As well, Indigenous-led organizations will take priority over non-Indigenous-led organizations.

 What is the amount we can request?